iskportal/grand-plan/README.md

 The plan serves as the architectural blueprint of our attempt to change the dynamics of knowledge workflows and intellectual property development.
 At its core, the Grand Plan is an **ecosystem transformation strategy** that moves academic research from centralized, gatekept, and often inaccessible systems toward an open, collaborative, and economically sustainable network.
 It's built on the recognition that knowledge creation is inherently collaborative, yet current systems create artificial scarcities and barriers that slow scientific progress and limit participation.

-Unlike previous solutions to the problem of modern academia--which address a partial solutions, Open Knowledge Foundation recognizes the fact that academic infrastructure and knowledge is a distributed, interconnected phenomena.
+Unlike previous solutions to the problem of modern academia--which address a partial solutions, Independent Society of Knowledge recognizes the fact that academic infrastructure and knowledge is a distributed, interconnected phenomena.
 Therefore, one cannot truly decentralize knowledge without addressing the problem as a whole, which includes but is not restricted to knowledge validation, data standards, identity systems, economic incentives and technical infrastructures simultaneously.

 The plan, weaves together cutting-edge technical solutions, with social innovations.
 While the first includes the libraries, platforms and software, the latter emphasizes on new forms of peer-review, educational monetization, reputation systems and knowledge as *free market*.
 It understands that sustainable change requires both technological capabilities and aligned human incentives.